 - About USCCB

-Today, the archdioceses/dioceses have developed structures which encourage and support the local Church’s response to the pastoral needs of migrants and newcomers thereby manifesting the universality of the Catholic Church in rich and positive ways.
-Many Parishes have committed themselves to be welcoming by encouraging evangelization, catechesis and liturgies in the native languages of the newcomers, while others organize diverse inter-cultural activities.
+The Catholic Church is universal and rich in culture.
+Keeping this in mind, the archdioceses and dioceses of the United States support their local churches in responding to the pastoral needs of migrants and newcomers.
+Many parishes have committed themselves to be welcoming by encouraging evangelization, catechesis and liturgies in the native languages of the newcomers, while others organize diverse intercultural activities.

 Thank you for your interest in the Subcommittee on Pastoral Care of Migrants, Refugees and Travelers.
 We welcome you as collaborators in our outreach to ensure that new immigrants have the necessary pastoral support as they settle in America, their new home, and we look forward to seeing you at our events!